 |Enable screen-reader accessibility||Enables people with disabilities to use OneSpan Sign with a screen reader.|

 |Virtual Room||Enables the creation of a virtual meeting room for the transaction.
 In that room, a host and signers from different locations can: (1) collaborate through a video conference call; (2) sign the transaction's documents within a co-browsing session.
 For more information, click here.|

 |Email Reminders||Configures email reminders that will be sent automatically to all the recipients of a transaction who have not yet signed.
 For more information, see Managing Transaction Reminders.|

 |Expiration||Specifies when the transaction or template will expire.
 Once it has expired, it will no longer be available for signing.
 The expiration time can be specified either as a future date (e.g., 01/18/2020) or as a time interval (e.g., 20 days after the transaction or template was created).
 If a user specifies that the transaction is to expire after a certain number of days, the date the transaction will expire is displayed to the user.
 Whether the default format is "date-based" or "time-based" is configured at the account level.|

 |Uploads||The maximum number of files per attachment|

 |Field Formatting||The Font Size option specifies the font size that will be used for the text in a field when the parent document is printed.
 The options are: (1) a specific font size; (2) Auto-fit (which will scale the text to fill its input box).|

-The value that initially appears for all of the above settings except Email Reminders is automatically set to the default value specified for the sender's account.
+For all the above settings except Email Reminders, the value that initially appears is automatically set to the default value that has been specified for the sender's account.
 That default value can be changed only by contacting our Support Team.

 The following steps are required to obtain secure e-signatures: